 How can mindfulness meditation help?

 Mindfulness meditation is training the mind.
-Just as we go to the gym to make our bodies stronger and more flexible, so mind training helps make our minds more spacious, perceptive and most of all free.
+Just as we go to the gym to make our bodies stronger and more flexible, mind training helps make our minds more spacious, perceptive, and free.

 We train our capacity to pay attention by turning our attention, like a flashlight, on our own minds.
-This helps us see more clearly the nature of our own minds.
-We become aware of the patterns and habits that run our lives but have not been previously visible.
+This helps us become aware of the patterns and habits that run our lives.
 We begin to realize that these patterns and habits may serve our goals, desires, and purposes – but often they do not.
 We start to realize that there actually is a “pause button” built into our system.
 This pause button can be activated when we become triggered by an event outside ourselves and are tempted to act in reactive, patterned and unskillful ways.
 With mindfulness training, we can learn how to pause before reacting.

-We learn to rest in this moment as it unfolds.
+- rest in this moment as it unfolds;

 We learn to treasure each day for the miracle it is.
 This is itself a source of happiness.
 According to modern neuroscience, the mind is a dynamic flow of experiences rather than a fixed state.
 When we experience this for ourselves, we feel less isolated, less caught in judgment and adversity, and more open to the mystery and majesty of this very life.